Using Flea Medications Safely: Top 5 Tips for Pet Parents

-- Always make sure that you double check everything before you apply flea medications to your pet.
+- Always make sure that you double check everything before you administer flea medications to your pet.

 - Many homes have multiple pets and you may be getting out several different flea medications when it is time to treat all of the pets in the home.

-- Take a moment before applying each one of the medications to ensure that you have the right one for the right pet.
+- Take a moment before administer each one of the medications to ensure that you have the right one for the right pet.

 - What should I do if I have concerns or if something happens?

 - Accidents can and do happen, even when you are careful!

 - If you accidentally get a topical medications in the pet’s eye, first rinse the eye with a sterile eye irrigation solution or room temperature milk.
 Next, contact your veterinarian or the APCC for additional steps to take and signs to monitor.

 - If your pet happens to lick the topical flea medication, give them a small amount of their food to help relieve the bad taste.
 Next, contact your veterinarian or the APCC for additional steps to take and signs to monitor for.

 - If you apply a dog flea medication to a cat and the cat starts to have uncontrollable shaking, convulsions, or seizures, take them immediately to a veterinary hospital.
 This can take up to 48 hours to occur.
 If you realize that you have put a dog flea medication on your cat and they aren’t showing any signs yet, contact a local veterinary or the APCC immediately.